4-DAY LOOP IN THE RÄTIKON IN AUSTRIA – WITH ASCENT OF SCHESAPLANA AND TRIP TO SWITZERLAND

 Period: late June – mid-September

 Handy to know: the Totalphütte, Schesaplanahütte and Douglashütte are easy to book via Alpsonline.
+Drinking water is available for free in all huts.
 You can park your car at the Lünersee Parkplatz (4 days parking: €15).